0xDBFB7/scientific_standards/README.md

 A meta-society; one that forms societies spontaneously

 # A standard literature

-when a new paper is published, time is taken to determine its position in the standard literature. there may never be agreement on the position of some papers, but it is imperative that this disagreement be made public so that interested workers can determine for themselves.

-sign a declaration of comparison

-The problem of Authentication is

-# Literature review

 ##### (this may represent feature creep and might be out of scope).

 It's somewhat overlapping with the aims of http://www.scholarpedia.org .

-Immutable; they cannot reflect the real-time consensus.

-Unlike, e.g. Cochrane Reviews, aimed at a technical audience that, with some introduction, can determine the importance of each study themselves. the review need not be perfect, only provide a uniform perspective.

-While it often fulfills that function in science, Wikipedia is not designed to perform literature reviews, exhaustively list primary sources, &c.

-Putting certain results into context
+While we're at it, we might as well include.
+The effects of good review articles on the literature appear to be well-documented; there is a scarsity.
+This is the reason for the literature.md and .bib files; it is encouraged that your literature be added.

-The authors of the mosquito paper have undoubtedly performed an extremely thorough literature review, condensing and filtering thousands of pages of papers and forming an opinion about each.
-However, only a few dozen papers appear in the bibliography.
+The authors of the mosquito paper have undoubtedly performed a thorough literature review, condensing and filtering thousands of pages of papers and forming an opinion about each, adding context that the paper did not supply.
+However, often only a few dozen papers appear in the bibliography.

+And in most papers, each citation discussed is condensed down to a sentence or two.

-If the paper were a thesis, this discussion of bibliography would probably be integrated with the new results.
+If the paper were a thesis, this private bibliography would probably be integrated with the new results into a literature review.
 If the researchers wrote a book, such a bibliography would probably be included, but it's hard to imagine a publisher printing a 100-page appendix on experimental design for mosquito repellents.
-However, and so this work must be duplicated anew for every single paper on the subject.
+And so this review and abstracting work must be duplicated anew for every single paper on the subject.
 Things will undoubtedly be missed.
-Fortunately, the internet means these things can now be disseminated.
+Fortunately, the internet means these reviews can now be disseminated.

-The effects of good review articles on the literature appear to be well-documented; there is a scarsity.
-This is the reason for the literature.md and .bib files; it is encouraged that your literature be added.
+While it often fulfills that function in science, Wikipedia is not designed to perform literature reviews, exhaustively list primary sources, &c.

 quals some people resort to blogging

-While we're at it, we might as well include.
+When a new paper is published, time should be taken to determine its position in the standard literature; how it reinforces the surrounding literature.

+There may never be agreement on the position of some papers, but it is imperative that this disagreement be made public so that interested workers can determine for themselves.

+sign a declaration of comparison

+Papers are evalutated relative to first principles.
+If declaration of comparison, they could be evalated relative to a delta from accepted practice, meaning more and more complex investigations would be only slightly more complicated to review.

+Immutable; they cannot reflect the real-time consensus.

+Unlike, e.g. Cochrane Reviews, aimed at a technical audience that, with some introduction, can determine the importance of each study themselves. the review need not be perfect, only provide a uniform perspective.

+Right now, quality control in science is almost entirely a filter on the outputs (via peer-review).
+The quality of that filter has degraded, and the perverse incentives on both sides of that filter have lead to fields of literature that are very difficult to navigate.
+Maybe standards could be an alternative route.

 <hr>

 The standards discussed here could resemble protocols from microbiology, with a few additional features:

 - Rationale and lineage for steps and concepts.
-- A way to "re-qualify" experimental arrangements if changes (to update to new equipment), must be made.
+- A way to "re-qualify" experimental arrangements if changes (to update to new equipment) must be made.
 - Strict pre-trial procedures to absolutely guarantee the transferability of results
 - Careful documentation of "sensitivities"; areas of particular concern.
 - Specify the required documentation (what measurements of the arrangement must be made).